Skip to content

 TIP

-All parameters support Base64 encoding.
-To utilize it, append "64" to the parameter name and base64 encode the parameter value.
+• All parameters support Base64 encoding.
+Append "64" to the parameter name and base64 encode the value.

 auto_fix